Curriculum Guide

 Drawing and Painting - Grade 11, Coed

-This course is designed to strengthen drawing and painting skills through direct observation.
-Students will learn how to create interesting compositions through the use of shape, gesture, line, value, color, and perspective.
-The class will explore still life, landscape, and the human figure as subjects.
-Students will use drawing and painting materials such as pencil, charcoal, and oil paint.
-Lectures will introduce students to conceptual ideas and contemporary and historical artists.
-The instructor tailors critiques to meet each individual's skill and experience level.
+This course strengthens students' drawing and painting skills through direct observation.
+Students will learn how to create interesting compositions through the use of shape, line, value, color, and perspective.
+Materials such as pencils, charcoal, and oil paint will be used.
+Students will be introduced to contemporary and historical artists.
+The instructor tailors critiques to meet each student’s skill and experience level.
+Repeat students are encouraged and will be given individualized challenges.
 No prior experience is required.
-The class is limited to 18 students per section with a $10.00 Lab Fee.

 Pottery - Grade 11, Coed